 To prevent this, sales teams can set up ways for other departments to view their data, like a shared Salesforce dashboard.

-Just using a shared dashboard won’t eliminate silos, though.
+Shared dashboards require additional communication strategies to fully eliminate silos.
 Here are some other ways you can promote healthy communication and collaboration between your teams:

 4. Schedule regular sales and marketing calls